6 reasons why everyone is trying to scam you right now

 As millions of people contend with layoffs or furloughs—or the fear of layoffs and furloughs—or worry about paying their rent post-eviction moratorium or keeping their businesses without the help of Paycheck Protection Program funding, the appeal of a windfall is very alluring.
 That offer to partake in lottery earnings or rack up a nice pandemic side gig as a secret shopper is extra appealing.

 “In social engineering, fear is one of the most effective psychological factors out there,” says scam expert Will Mendez, managing director of the New York City-based cybersecurity firm CyZen.
 “If people are afraid they can’t make any money or will lose their job, scammers take advantage of the fear.
-There’s little bit a greed, but people are looking to make money, and this opportunity [comes] and they’re more susceptible.”
+There’s a little bit of greed, but people are looking to make money, and this opportunity [comes] and they’re more susceptible.”

 Getting hit in vulnerable spots

-Without the traditional avenues of dating open, more people may be feeling lonely, which means romance scams are on the rise.
-Seniors, unable to get together with friends to attend events and classes that once kept them busy during the day, are tempted to respond to mysterious text messages about a vaccine follow-up info or grandchildren in need of fast cash.
+Without the traditional avenues of in-person dating available, more people may be feeling lonely, which means romance scams are on the rise.
+Seniors, unable to get together with friends to attend events and classes that once kept them busy during the day, are tempted to respond to mysterious text messages about vaccine follow-up info or grandchildren in need of fast cash.
 Emails about stimulus payments catch the eye of parents with extra childcare responsibilities.
 Text messages that seem like they were meant for another person increasingly show up on phones.
 (Spoiler alert: They’re from scam bots, looking to bait you into replying.)

 “Fraudsters won’t let a good disaster go to waste,” says Governors State University’s Bill Kresse, who is nicknamed Professor Fraud.
 “The pandemic just made people who might not otherwise be easy victims into easy victims.
 Desperation due to COVID brought a lot of that about.”